Monégasque franc

-The franc (unofficially MCF) was the official currency of the Principality of Monaco until 1995 (de facto, 1996 de jure), when it changed to the French franc.
+The franc (unofficially MCF) was the official currency of the Principality of Monaco until 1995 (de facto, 1996 de jure), when it changed to the French franc which was replaced by the euro in 2002.
 The franc was subdivided into 100 centimes or 10 décimes.
 The Monégasque franc circulated alongside the French franc with the same value.
 Like the French franc, the Monégasque franc was revalued in 1960 at a rate of 100 old francs = 1 new franc.
 The official euro-to-franc exchange rate was MCF 6.55957 to EUR 1.

 Today, Monégasque coins have only numismatic value, including the fleurs de coins, or proof-like coins.
 The period for exchange of the coins for euros has expired.

 The Monégasque franc was legal tender in Monaco, France and Andorra.

 Coins

 Monaco's first decimal coins were issued in 1837 and 1838, in denominations of 5 centimes, 1 decime and 5 francs.
 The 5 centimes and 1 decime were minted in both copper and brass and were the same size as the earlier French coins (France was not minting these denominations at the time) whilst the 5 francs matched the French coin.
-No further issues were made until 1882, from when gold 100 franc coins were issued until 1904.
+No further issues were made until 1879, from when gold franc coins were issued until 1904.

 Between 1924 and 1926, aluminium-bronze 50 centimes, 1 and 2 francs were issued of the same size as the French coins.
 In 1943, aluminium 1 and 2 francs were introduced followed by aluminium-bronze versions in 1945, alongside aluminium 5 francs.
 In 1946, cupronickel 10 francs were introduced, followed by 20 francs in 1947, a coin to which there was no corresponding French coin.
 In 1950, aluminium-bronze 10, 20 and 50 francs and cupro-nickel 100 francs were issued, with the size of the 100 francs reduced to match the French coin in 1956.

 When the franc was revalued in 1960, Monaco issued nickel 1 franc and silver 5 franc coins.
 In 1962, aluminium-bronze 10, 20, and 50 centime coins were added, followed by nickel 1/2 franc coins in 1965, nickel-clad cupronickel 5 francs in 1971, nickel-brass 10 francs in 1974, stainless steel 1 centime and aluminium-bronze 5 centimes in 1976, bi-metallic 10 francs in 1989, and tri-metallic 20 francs 1992, respectively.
 All of these coins matched the sizes and compositions of corresponding French coins.